manbearpig3130/deckyble/README.md

 ### To install:

  Make sure to read up on how the [Decky Template Repository](https://github.com/SteamDeckHomebrew/decky-plugin-template) is organized.
+ I am assuming you are using a GNU/Linux based OS with a bash terminal.
+I have no idea how to build this on Windows or Mac, but if you're determined enough, you can figure it out.

 The pre-requisites for this to work are:
 -  A Steam Deck with Decky Loader installed